- Bite-sized Trips

-1. Rooftop terrace eats in Havana
+1. Rooftop terrace dining in Havana

 It can be easy to get consumed with making sure you see all the sights that Cuba has to offer.
 Sometimes, simple is best though.
 A day spent eating, drinking and watching the world go by on one of Havana’s many rooftop terraces, such as Hotel Plaza and Hotel Manzana, is not to be missed.
-Alternatively, whilst it doesn’t have a rooftop, the iconic El Floridita bar is certainly worth a visit.
+Alternatively, while it doesn’t have a rooftop, the iconic El Floridita bar is certainly worth a visit.
 If it was good enough for Hemingway…

 2. Get out of old town

-3. Photography is a must!
+3. Photography is a must

 The classic, vintage cars cruising the roads and the picturesque, colonial buildings make Cuba a place unlike anywhere else.
 Make sure you have a good camera to hand to capture this wonderful country in all its unique beauty.

-4. Tobacco Hills of Vinales
+4. Tobacco hills of Vinales